 Academic Work

 Below, you will find the various academic articles which I have written and, where possible, links to the actual articles.
 Some periodicals permit this, whereas others do not.
-However, even where the file is available, I do welcome you to consider donating to the periodical in question.
-Good academic work is often done on a shoe-string budget.
-If we can spend money on frivolities (which I will not name, for fear of giving away my own opinions…!), hopefully we can also throw a few pence into the coffers of institutions attempting to do good work!
+However, even where the file is available, I welcome you to consider donating to the periodical in question!
+For more information on my work that is somewhere in the publishing pipeline, see the link to my CV on my profile page.

 “Ius Gentium as Publicly Articulated Moral Science,” Nova et Vetera, English Edition 21, no. 3 (Summer 2023): 1043–1058.